-High Fliers' The Graduate Market in 2017 report has revealed that the most generous payers this year are investment banks, law firms and oil and energy companies.
+High Fliers' The Graduate Market in 2017 report has revealed that the most generous payers this year - from The Times Top 100 Graduate Employers - are investment banks, law firms and oil and energy companies.
 Overall, a sixth of places on the top graduate schemes now offer starting salaries of more than £40,000, with 13 of the UK's best known graduate recruiters paying wages of at least £45,000 for their 2017 intake.

 In return for the financial rewards, graduates are expected to adhere to the business needs of the employer.
 The scheme may be focused on a specific job role or split into time-specific placements, and this could involve working across various business functions, teams and possibly locations - so a large degree of flexibility is required.

-Schemes are generally oversubscribed each year, with places limited - especially those offered by high profile companies featuring in The Times Top 100 Graduate Employers list.
+Schemes are generally oversubscribed each year, with places limited - especially those offered by high profile companies in major industries.

 Top graduate schemes